robfatland/mocean/README.md

 ## Service Bug

 - Wimpy instance: Timeout/restart every five minutes or so.
-- Improved to this from 1 minute by including in `mocean.service`:
+- Improved from 1 minute by including in `mocean.service`:

 ```
 TimeoutSec=7200